marmelab/react-admin/docs/IfCanAccess.md

 **Tip**: This example uses a `Navigate` component to redirect to a custom page because you cannot use a `Redirect` component in this context.
 The `IfCanAccess` component uses a render prop, and `Redirect` only works in the render method of a component.

-Note that you if you use the `fallback` prop for a CRUD page (Create, Edit, List, Show) as above, you must use the `<Resource>` component from `react-admin` rather than the one from `ra-rbac`.
+Note that if you use the `fallback` prop for a CRUD page (Create, Edit, List, Show) as above, you must use the `<Resource>` component from `react-admin` rather than the one from `ra-rbac`.
 This is because `ra-rbac` already does the access control check, and would redirect to the Not Found page before the fallback component is rendered.

 ```tsx
 // In src/App.tsx